Types of Financial Aid

 What is a Master Promissory Note?

-Why must a student complete an entrance interview?
+Why must a student complete Loan Entrance Counseling?

-The Entrance Interview provides the student detailed information on the Federal Direct Student Loan Program.
+Entrance counseling provides the student detailed information on the Federal Direct Student Loan Program.
 It is very important for the student to understand their rights and responsibilities when borrowing money for school.
-Complete your Entrance Interview at studentloans.gov.
+Complete your Entrance Interview at https://studentaid.gov/entrance-counseling/.

 How much can I borrow?